10 Beaches Near Norwich For a Day Out

 Approximate Driving Time: 50 minutes

-Cromer Beach is expansive sand and shingle blue-flag award winning beach that has long been a favourite among families, offering a plethora of activities to suit all ages.
+Cromer Beach is expansive sand and shingle blue-flag award winning beach that has long been a favourite among families, with activities to suit all ages.
 From sandcastle building and swimming to surfing and rock pooling, Cromer Beach provides endless entertainment.

 The iconic pier is centre stage on Cromer Beach.
 It’s a popular spot for crabbing for those special Cromer crabs and offers excellent facilities.
 In addition to toilets, food and drinks options, and a gift shop, the pier is home to the Pavilion Theatre, where the renowned Cromer Pier Show takes place.

-The beach caters to various interests, with amusement options for children and the popular No 1 Cromer Fish & Chips shop located to the west of the pier.
-With RNLI lifeguards keeping a watchful eye during the summer months, visitors can enjoy the coastal delights with peace of mind.
+There are also amusement options for children and the popular No 1 Cromer Fish & Chips shop located to the west of the pier.
+With RNLI lifeguards keeping a watchful eye during the summer months, visitors can enjoy the water with peace of mind.

-Colourful beach huts are also available for hire on both ends of the beach, providing a delightful place to relax and soak up the seaside atmosphere.
+Colourful beach huts are also available for hire on both ends of the beach.
 You will need to book in advance through the North Norfolk District Council here.
 Please note that overnight stays in the huts are not permitted.

 From May to September, dogs are not allowed on the beach and must be on a lead on the seaside promenade.
-However, during the offseason, Cromer embraces a more dog-friendly atmosphere, allowing furry companions to enjoy the beach alongside their owners.
+However, during the offseason, Cromer has a more dog-friendly attitude, allowing furry companions to enjoy the beach alongside their owners.

 If you have travelled to Cromer by car, there are several pay and display car parks along the top of the cliff, just west of the town centre.
 Additionally, it is easily accessible by public transportation, with train and bus services connecting Norwich to Cromer.
 Check the train schedule here and get information for the bus here.